Reviewed 20th December 2021

 A key figure in that process is a DAS Approved Advisor, whose job it is to liaise with creditors and debtors in a way that means an agreement around a DPP can be reached among all the relevant parties.

-If your personal debts are mounting up and you are steadily losing control over your finances then it is always advisable to take action to arrest your slide along what can be a very slippery slope.
+If your personal debts are mounting up and you are steadily losing control over your finances then it is always advisable to take professional debt advice to arrest your slide along what can be a very slippery slope.
 Different debt management options are available and more suited to particular situations but Debt Arrangement Schemes are a relatively straightforward way to get a firmer grip on your finances.

 Because a DAS is backed up by government legislation in Scotland, it provides legal protection from creditors and peace of mind to the individuals involved.
 Although a DAS does not reduce the actual amount of money that a person owes to their creditors, its stipulations include a freeze on all charges and interest relating to debts previously accrued.